5 Reasons Grandparents Can File for Custody of Grandchild

 If the Court grants you custody of your grandchild, follow any court orders or rulings that have been made.
 This includes adhering to visitation schedules and providing proper care for your grandchild.

-Can a grandparent get custody of their grandchildren?
+Can a grandparent get custody of his or her grandchildren?
 I hope the below discussion will guide you properly:

 FAQs on Reasons Grandparents Can File for Custody of Grandchild